privy-io/base-paymaster-example/README.md

 # Privy x Base Paymaster Demo

-This is demo app that showcases a a user flow of:
+This demo app that showcases a user flow of:
 - Signing-in with email/social
 - Getting a smart wallet (ERC-4337)
 - Taking an on-chain action (minting an ERC-721), without requiring the user or the app to pay _any_ gas fees.